Kyoto is Japan’s beating historical, cultural and spiritual heart.

 A 3-Day Kyoto Itinerary

-This 3-day Kyoto itinerary will allow you to cover the best things to see in the city in a relatively short space of time.
+This 3-day itinerary will allow you to cover the best things to see in Kyoto in a relatively short space of time.
 You will be busy and need to reckon on at least six hours a day of sightseeing, excluding evening strolls, and early starts.
 Bring your most comfortable shoes!

 Setting out early is essential, not only to make the most of your three days in Kyoto but to give you a fighting chance of avoiding the worst of the crowds at a few of the busier spots.